Lisette Model: Teaching and Guggenheim Fellowship

 Model embarked on a prolific teaching career in the latter half of her life, both institutionally and in private.
-In 1946 she visited California for the first time, and became good friends with members of the Photography Department of CSFA, established by Ansel Adams in 1946.
+In 1946 she visited California for the first time, and became good friends with members of the Photography Department of the California School of Fine Arts, established by Ansel Adams in 1946.
 While they were in the west, their landlord was illegally evicting tenants from their Grove Street apartment in NYC.
 The landlord's reasons for doing so are unknown, but by the time the Models returned to New York, their friends had taken care of their belongings.

-In 1949, she taught photography at the San Francisco Art Institute.
+In 1949, she taught photography at CSFA.
 She left for California to teach in part for economic reasons and due to her friendship with Ansel Adams, who extended an informal invitation to a teaching position.
 She stayed from August until at least November of that year as a "Special instructor in documentary photography" in the Department of Photography.
 She did not produce much of her own work at that time, possibly because of her failure to receive the Guggenheim Fellowship the previous year.

 In spring 1951, Model was invited to teach at the New School for Social Research in New York City, where her longtime friend Berenice Abbott was also teaching photography.
 The New School had a liberal, humanistic approach to education and a high number of European refugees on staff.
 Known for her straightforward way of addressing her students, and unorthodox teaching style, Model realized she had a talent for teaching.
 Her teaching notebooks make frequent references to using children's art as example to show that art was an exploration of the world, and not a replication of what was already in place.
 She strongly focused on challenging her students to strive for the subjective experience and the utmost creativity, sometimes inspiring students, but alienating others.
 She did not tolerate lukewarm effort, and was ruthlessly critical of students' work that lacked passion.